-Drawing on these prior work, we introduce a novel AR sound design space that helps emphasize the sonic interplay between three key factors of AR experiences: \textit{reality}, denoting the physical environment in the real world that hosts the AR experience; \textit{virtuality}, referring to the virtual object(s) placed in the AR experience; and \textit{the user}, representing the individual interacting with the AR experience.
+Drawing on this prior work, we introduce a novel AR sound design space that helps emphasize the sonic interplay between three key factors of AR experiences: \textit{reality}, denoting the physical environment in the real world that hosts the AR experience; \textit{virtuality}, referring to the virtual object(s) placed in the AR experience; and \textit{the user}, representing the individual interacting with the AR experience.
 Below, we expand on each element of this proposed design space and indicate current levels of support in the existing code-free AR sound authoring tools~\cite{adobeaero, realitycomposer,haloar}.

 \textbf{Virtuality} (\textit{partially supported}): \textit{Virtuality} refers to sounds that accompany AR events involving only \textit{virtual objects}.
-This could be bound to an object's change of status (\textit{e.g.} a notifying sound when a virtual object shows up), from an object's animated behavior (\textit{e.g.} the mechanical noise made by a virtual dinosaur roaring), or the interaction between multiple virtual objects (\textit{e.g.} two virtual balls clacking when collide).
-Current authoring tools support status change and animation playing as sound initiating triggers, but do not support sound for interactions between virtual objects.
+This could be bound to an object's change of status (\textit{e.g.,} a notifying sound when a virtual object shows up), from an object's animated behavior (\textit{e.g.,} the mechanical noise made by a virtual dinosaur roaring), or the interaction between multiple virtual objects (\textit{e.g.,} two virtual balls clacking when they collide).
+Current authoring tools support status changes and animation playing as sound-initiating triggers, but do not support sound for interactions between virtual objects.

-\textbf{User-Virtuality} \textit{(well supported)}: \textit{User-Virtuality} are the corresponding sounds that react to the users' actions with virtual objects, \textit{e.g.} a virtual dog barks when users tap on or get close to it.
+\textbf{User-Virtuality} \textit{(well supported)}: \textit{User-Virtuality} are the corresponding sounds that react to the users' actions with virtual objects (\textit{e.g.,} a virtual dog barks when users tap on or gets close to it).
 In all of our investigated AR creation tools, these user-initiated triggers like \textit{``Tap''} and \textit{``Proximity Enter''} are well supported.

 \textbf{User-Reality} \textit{(not well supported)}: \textit{User-Reality} refers to sounds that accompany user interactions with the physical environment via their AR devices.
-These sound feedbacks can improve users' understanding of the surrounding environment. \textit{E.g.} a tap sound when users tapping on a real-world table surface on their phone screen.
-None of our investigated AR authoring tools support user-reality actions as triggers.
+This sound feedback can improve users' understanding of the surrounding environment (\textit{e.g.,} an appropriate tap sound when users tap on a real-world table surface via their phone screen).
+None of the AR authoring tools we investigated support user-reality actions as triggers.